microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

 ### References

+All supported operations for ENAS micro search are listed below.

 * MaxPool / AvgPool
     * MaxPool: Call `torch.nn.MaxPool2d`.
 This operation applies a 2D max pooling over all input channels followed by BatchNorm2d.
 Its parameters are fixed to `kernal_size=3`, `stride=1` and `padding=1`.
     * AvgPool: Call `torch.nn.AvgPool2d`.
 This operation applies a 2D average pooling over all input channels followed by BatchNorm2d.
 Its parameters are fixed to `kernal_size=3`, `stride=1` and `padding=1`.